Cloud Backup and Recovery Solutions

 Cloud Solutions that Work for You

 When moving to the cloud, many businesses start by simply replicating on-premises data for cloud backup.
 Both Unitrends Backup software and Recovery Series appliances provide easy and automated cloud backup with a self-service console for restoring files from multiple cloud backup vendors, including the Unitrends Cloud.
 But organizations should also consider additional ways to get maximum value from cloud solutions.
 Do your critical business applications need nearly 100% uptime?
-Unitrends Premium DRaaS includes a 1-hour recovery SLA.
+Unitrends Elite DRaaS includes a 24-hour recovery SLA and Premium DRaaS includes a 1-hour recovery SLA.
 Have your DR plans been tested and proven?
 Unitrends Recovery Assurance delivers automated testing and proof of RPOs and RTOs, both locally and in the cloud.
 Does your industry have regulations for data retention?
 Unitrends Forever Cloud makes it easy to meet compliance requirements.
 Is your business ready for backup that’s more than just an insurance policy?
 Unitrends offers instant lab spin-up for testing, data analysis, and dev sandboxes.

 Public Cloud Backup

 These days, cloud solutions for most IT organizations include public clouds like Amazon Web Services (AWS) and Microsoft Azure.
 To make public cloud work for you, consider your organization’s Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs) and don’t forget to calculate cloud costs.
 Choose a backup solution that integrates with the public cloud of your choice and reduces management time and headache.
 If you’re using public clouds for disaster recovery, look for backup software that automates cloud failover and failback, which can save your business a ton on licensing fees and administrative hours.